forwinder15/learndiesels/content/posts/2019-05-03--the-tool-guide-for-new-diesel-mechanics/index.md

 ### 6. Don't Borrow A Tool More Than Twice.

 If you need a tool it's cool to ask your buddy to borrow it... right?
 Well, not always and definitely not often.
 It is a good rule of thumb that if you have to borrow it twice, you likely need to buy the tool in question.
+I have an article on the [21 tips for diesel techs](/21-tips-every-diesel-mechanic-wish-they'd-learned-sooner/) that wish they had learned sooner.

 A great idea submitted on Reddit by u/loopsbruder was whenever you need to borrow a tool for a job, **write it down**, then put a tally mark next to it whenever you need to use that tool again.
 Then, when you go shopping (or the Snap-On guy shows up), **buy the tools** with the most tally marks first.

 ## Toolbox Set-up and Maintenance For Mechanics

 Once you have invested all that money into your tools, you need a plan to take care of them and organize them.
 You need to keep your tools in great condition, so they work great.
 Ever tried to open a pair of rusted pliers?
 No fun.
 Likewise, when your favorite ratchet is missing, you are not a happy camper. 🏕️